 An Integrated Product Team (IPT) is a team composed of representatives from appropriate functional disciplines working together to build successful programs, identify and resolve issues, and make sound and timely recommendations to facilitate decision making.
-IPTs are used in complex development programs/projects for review and decision making.
-The emphasis of the IPT is on involvement of all Stakeholders (users, customers, management, developers, contractors) in a collaborative forum.
+IPTs are used in complex development programs/projects for review and decision-making.
+The emphasis of the IPT is on the involvement of all Stakeholders (users, customers, management, developers, contractors) in a collaborative forum.

 There are three (3) types of IPTs that each acquisition program will implement: [2,3]

 - Overarching IPTs (OIPTs): Focus on strategic guidance, program assessment, and issue resolution;

 - Working-level IPTs (WIPTs): Identify and resolve program issues, determine program status, and seek opportunities for acquisition reform; and

 - Program-level IPTs (PIPTs): Focus on program execution and may include representatives from both government and industry after contract award.

 Integrated Product and Process Development (IPPD) is the DoD management technique that simultaneously integrates all essential acquisition activities through the use of IPT to optimize design, manufacturing, and supportability processes.